wistia/wistia-open-docs/_posts/contacts.md

 layout: post
 category: Private Sharing
 description: Contacts are the individual folks you invite in to your Wistia account to privately view your content.
 Learn all about creating contacts and managing their permissions here.
 post_intro: <p><b>Contacts</b> are viewers that you have given certain permissions to (the most basic being the ability to view videos in your Wistia account).</p><p>Contacts can also be given permission to download content, upload new videos, or invite other viewers on a project-by-project basis.
-All contact activity is recorded and viewable within the “User Sessions” portion of Wistia Stats.</p><p>When to use contacts:</p><ul><li>When you want people to view content privately within Wistia</li><li>When you want to be able to track viewing of your content (in your Wistia account)</li></ul>
+All contact activity is recorded and viewable within the “Private User Sessions” portion of Wistia Stats.</p><p>When to use contacts:</p><ul><li>When you want people to view content privately within Wistia</li><li>When you want to be able to track viewing of your content (in your Wistia account)</li></ul>
 footer: 'for_intermediates'
 ---